threader/PC-Tuning/docs/post-install.md

     - Be careful as to what you choose to prioritize as more harm than good may be done.
 E.g you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority

-- Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil
+- Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil.

-- Ensure that there is no IRQ sharing on your system by checking win + r, ``msinfo32`` ``Hardware Resources > Conflicts/Sharing`` section
+- Ensure that there is no IRQ sharing on your system by checking win + r, ``msinfo32`` ``Hardware Resources > Conflicts/Sharing`` section.

 ## Interrupt Affinity

 By default, CPU 0 handles the majority of DPCs & interrupts for several devices which can be viewed in a xperf dpcisr trace.
 This is not desirable as there will be a latency penalty because many processes & system activities are scheduled on the same core.
 We can use ``C:\prerequisites\Interrupt-Affinity-Tool.exe`` to set an interrupt affinity policy to the USB, GPU & NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
 They all require testing as you may do more harm than good if it is set to a weaker or equally as busy core.

-- The correct device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``properties > general`` section of a device in device manager
+- The correct device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``properties > general`` section of a device in device manager.

-- Ideally you should use [AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) to benchmark the GPU affinity
+- Ideally you should use [AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) to benchmark the GPU affinity.

-- Use [Mouse Tester](https://github.com/microe1/MouseTester) to compare polling stability between the USB controller on different cores
+- Use [Mouse Tester](https://github.com/microe1/MouseTester) to compare polling stability between the USB controller on different cores.

     - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks may be misleading, but as we do not have any games installed yet, you can come back & test this later

-- Note: Restart your PC instead of an individual driver to avoid issues
+- Note: Restart your PC instead of an individual driver to avoid issues.

 - Open CMD & enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
 Ensure to change the driver key to suit your needs.